Reverse SAD “or summer SAD” is a less known version of Seasonal Affective Disorder.

-Season Affective Disorder is a depressive disorder which relates to the changes in seasons.
+Season Affective Disorder is a depressive disorder that relates to the changes in seasons.
 This condition is mostly associated with winter which makes sense, as the days are grey and shortened.
-These dark and damp days provide the perfect atmosphere for low mood and depression to manifest itself in our moods.
+These dark and damp days provide the perfect atmosphere for low moods and depression to manifest themselves in our moods.

 Mental health experts say that the opposite can occur; SAD isn’t just a winter illness.
 It is thought that 10 % of people experience Seasonal Affective Disorder in spring and summer.

 The cause isn’t formally understood, but there are factors believed by professionals that bring on the onset of depression during the spring/summer months.

 It has long been speculated that the onset of symptoms directly results from longer days, humidity, and an increase in temperatures.
 In comparison to winter, dark, dank and short days, our bodies produce lower levels of serotonin which can result in symptoms of depression.
 Switch this to when things start warming up and our levels of melatonin (which play a role in sleep and mood) can be thrown out of balance.

 Longer days and shorter nights also bring a different mood.
 Many people feel in higher spirits due to the warmer temperatures and sun exposure.
 If you have experienced depression you may be more vulnerable to seasonal bouts of low mood for what appears to be little or no reason.
 If you feel a sense of imbalance and a different level of happiness to others, you may have feelings of anxiety and guilt for not partaking in their happiness.
 This could be a precipitate of summer SAD.